feathers-studio/comptime.ts/ERRORS.md

 It could due to:

--   An error thrown by any called function
+-   An error was thrown while evaluating the constructed code block.
--   Logical errors in the comptime expression
+-   Logical errors in the comptime expression.
--   A dependency that cannot be resolved at compile time
+-   A dependency could not be resolved at compile time.

 A common cause of this error might be trying to evaluate an expression that cannot resolve all its dependencies at compile time.